aws-powertools/powertools-lambda-python/docs/utilities/auth.md

 Build cryptography dependencies for your Lambda Python version and architecture; see [cross-platform builds](../build_recipes/cross-platform.md).
 The Powertools Layer retains urllib3 from the declared dependency range instead of relying on the runtime's copy.
 Applications pinning a different AWS SDK must validate that SDK's urllib3 requirements against the Layer or bundle a compatible dependency set.

+### Required resources

+Auth requires no additional AWS IAM permissions to verify a token.
+Remote discovery and JWKS retrieval require DNS resolution and outbound HTTPS connectivity from the Lambda function to the configured identity provider.
+Static `jwks` performs no network request, but the application owns key rotation.

+!!! warning "Lambda functions connected to a VPC"
+    A function in private subnets needs a route to its identity provider, such as a NAT gateway for a public endpoint or private network connectivity for an internal endpoint.
+    Without it, the first verification and later key refreshes fail with `JWKSFetchError`.
+See [Connecting outbound traffic to the internet](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc-internet.html){target="_blank"}.

 ### Protect an HTTP route